bxparks/rpn83p/USER_GUIDE.md

       the `ASSIGN` and `CUSTOM` menus.
     - This seems like a useful feature, but would require substantial refactoring of the currnet menu system code, like user-defined variables.
+- custom button bindings
+    - a significant number of buttons on the TI-83/TI-84 keyboard are not used by RPN83P
+    - it would be useful to allow the user to customize some of those buttons for quick access
+    - for example, the `2ND` `L1` to `L6`
 - complex numbers
     - The TI-OS provides internal subroutines to handle complex numbers, so in theory, this should be relatively easy.